Last Updated: 29 November 2023

 The site notice remains in situ for 21 days and the neighbours have 21 days to make comments.

 We consult the local parish council on most applications.
-We may also consult other organisations (like the Environment Agency, Cumbria County Council Highways or English Nature) when necessary.
+We may also consult other organisations (like the Environment Agency, Westmorland and Furness Council Highways or English Nature) when necessary.
 They also have 21 days to comment.
 Their responses are published on our website.

 We assess the application